-Changing, dropping or adding of subjects after enrollment is allowed only for valid reasons within the prescribed period set by the Registrar’s Office.
-Valid reasons include changes in schedule of subjects (or faculty) resulting in conflicts, opening of petitioned subjects, student’s failure in pre-requisite subjects and other similar reasons.
-As a rule, it is scheduled a day after opening of classes to facilitate adjustment in schedule and processing of student records.
+Changing, dropping, or adding of subjects after enrollment is allowed only for valid reasons within the prescribed period set by the Registrar’s Office.
+Valid reasons include changes in the schedule of subjects (or faculty) resulting in conflicts, the opening of petitioned subjects, student’s failure in pre-requisite subjects, and other similar reasons.
+As a rule, it is scheduled a day after the opening of classes to facilitate adjustment in schedule and processing of student records.

 Policies and guidelines governing adjustment, adding and/or dropping subject/s are as follows:

-1. A student who officially drops subject/s during adjustment period does not get any record of “W”; full refund of tuition is granted to the student.
+1. A student who officially drops subject/s during the adjustment period does not get any record of “W”; a full refund of tuition is granted to the student.

 2. A student who officially drops the subject with justifiable reason before the midterm examination, noted by the professor and the dean, shall have a record of “W” which is not considered a failing mark.